trustoverip/tswg-acdc-specification/spec/spec.md

 }
 ```

-The Issuee attribute block is present in an uncompacted untargeted selectively disclosable ACDC as follows:
+The Issuee attribute block is present in an uncompacted targeted selectively disclosable ACDC as follows:

 ```json
 {